Eco-CO2/energy_analysis_toolbox/doc/sources/energy_analysis_toolbox.timeseries.extract_features.rst

    :private-members:

 This package contains functions to extract features from time series data.
-It is strucutred as follows:
+It is structured as follows:

 .. toctree::
    :maxdepth: 4